-This draft environmental impact statement (DEIS) provides detailed information and analysis of a range of reasonable alternatives for a research area in Gray's Reef National Marine Sanctuary, including location and regulation of various human uses in that area.
+This final environmental impact statement (FEIS) provides detailed information and analysis of a range of reasonable alternatives for a research area in Gray's Reef National Marine Sanctuary, including location and regulation of various human uses in that area.

-The National Oceanic and Atmospheric Administration (NOAA) prepared this DEIS in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 USC §4321 et seq.) as implemented by the Council on Environmental Quality regulations (40 CFR Parts 1500-1508), and NOAA Administrative Order (NAO) 216-6, which describes NOAA policies, requirements, and procedures for implementing NEPA.
+The National Oceanic and Atmospheric Administration (NOAA) prepared this FEIS in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 USC §4321 et seq.) as implemented by the Council on Environmental Quality regulations (40 CFR Parts 1500-1508), and NOAA Administrative Order (NAO) 216-6, which describes NOAA policies, requirements, and procedures for implementing NEPA.

-Accordingly, this document was preceded by a public scoping period in March and April 2008 during which NOAA received comments on the concept of designating a research area in the sanctuary.
 NOAA is the lead agency for this action.
 NOAA's Office of National Marine Sanctuaries (ONMS) is the implementing office for this action.